sfmajors373/intel_30_days_of_Udacity/README.md

 * Reading Memory Management Chatbot section 5 Code Walkthrough from C plus plus Nanodegree program.
 * Replay C plus plus Nanodegree program  5.
 Concurrency Lesson 1 Introduction and Running Threads section 1 Introduction and section 2 Processes and Threads.
 Listen to Professor Andreas Haja’s gentle voice told us about his story and describe Concurrency extremely elegantly!
 * Saturday afternoon simply listen to the rainfall for all afternoon rest.

+### Day 38: 23/02/2020
+#### Polarbeargo

+* Reading and implementing Memory Management Chatbot section 5 Code Walkthrough from C plus plus Nanodegree program.
+In the last 1 vs 1 video call with my mentor Renaud, he told me about `make_shared` and `make_unique`.
+Today I try to Implement make_unique to use the smart pointer in Task 1: Exclusive Ownership.
+* Today I open the email from MIT found out the new lectures in Blockchain, one of my wish to enroll list in 2018.
+This year even have face to face events!!
+![][image19]